Liemaeu/FreeBSD-USB-Quick-Formatter/README.md

 # FreeBSD-USB-Quick-Formatter

-This is a small tool for quickly formating USB drives (/dev/da* only, currently) on FreeBSD.
+This is a small tool for quickly formating USB drives (/dev/da* only) on FreeBSD.

 **Supported formats: FAT32, UFS, NTFS and Ext4**